Emzzy241/ConsoleApiCall/README.md

-## Console Api Call
+# ConsoleAPICall

-#### made by Mojiboye Emmanuel[Dynasty]
+### made by Mojiboye Emmanuel(Dynasty)

-#### A Console app used to make an api call
+### A Console app used to make an api call

 ## Technologies Used
+* Git
-* _C#_
+* C#
-* _Newtonsoft.json_
+* .NET6 Framework
-* _Git_
+* Newtonsoft.json
-* _New York Times API_
+* New York Times API

 ## Description
 _A console application that can be used in getting the top stories on the new york times._

 ## Setup/Installation
-* Open your git bash Terminal to Clone the Project with command (git clone REPOSITORY_NAME)
+1. **Clone the Repository**: Open your Git Bash terminal and run the following command to clone the project:
+    ```sh
+    git clone _REPOSITORY_NAME_
+    ```

-* Ensure you have the .NET6.0 Framework Installed(I used .NET6.0.402 For this Application) on your PC and you must have done the essential steps to at least writing a C# code in the REPL
+2. **Install .NET 6.0 Framework**: Ensure you have the .NET 6.0 Framework installed (used .NET 6.0.402 for this application) on your PC.
+Make sure you have completed the essential steps to write C# code in the REPL.

+3. **Create `EnvironmentVariables.cs`**: After cloning the repository, you need to create an `EnvironmentVariables.cs` file in the root directory of the project.
+Be sure to create it in the production directory of your project (`ConsoleAPICall/EnvironmentVariables.cs`).
+Use the following template for your `EnvironmentVariables.cs`:

+    ```cs
+        namespace ConsoleApiCall.Keys
+        {
+            public static class EnvironmentVariables
+            {
+                public static string ApiKey = "[YOUR-API-KEY-HERE]";
+            }
+        }
+    ```

+   Replace "[YOUR-API-KEY-HERE]" with your own API key.

+4. **Build and Run the Application**:
+    - To Install all Packages used and Migrations, run the command:
+     ```sh
+      dotnet restore
+      ```

-* If you're not interested in seeing the Build message, run the command: dotnet run, this builds and runs the application for you but if you are interested in seing the Build message carry out the 2 steps below
+    - If you're not interested in seeing the build messages, run the following command to build and run the application:
+      ```sh
+      dotnet run
+      ```
+      This command builds and runs the application for you.

+    - If you are interested in seeing the build messages, follow these steps:
-* Still in the Git bash Terminal, run the command: dotnet build --- This builds The Project and adds the essential directories to execute the application
+        1. **Build the Project**: Run the following command to build the project and add the essential directories to execute the application:
+            ```sh
+            dotnet build
+            ```

-* After building the application, Now its time to run the command: dotnet run --- And still in the Git Bash Terminal, you get to see all of the results outputted into the console
+        2. **Run the Project**: After building the application, run the following command to see all of the results outputted into the console:
+            ```sh
+            dotnet run
+            ```
+        3. **Project in development mode**: If you would love to make changes to the Application, feel free since its licensed under the GNU General Public License.
+To make changes to app and run app at the same time, use the command:
+            ```sh
+            dotnet watch run
+            ```

-## Detected Bugs
+## Detected Bugs/ Issues
-* _No known bugs_
+* No detected bugs

 ## License
-MIT License
+Licensed under the GNU General Public License

-## Contact
+## Contact Info
-* Email: emzzyoluwole@gmail.com
+* _Email: emzzyoluwole@gmail.com_
-* Instagram @Emmanuel.9944
+* _Instagram: @Emmanuel.9944_
-* Twitter: @Emzzy241 and Profile Name: Dynasty
+* _Twitter: @Emzzy241 and Profile Name: Dynasty_
-* Github Username: Emzzy241
+* _Github Username: Emzzy241_